List of Steely Dan members: 1971–1993

-1993–present
+1993–2026

 Becker and Fagen reunited for an American tour to support Fagen's album Kamakiriad, which sold poorly despite a Grammy nomination for Album of the Year.
 An album of the tour, called Alive in America, was recorded at various dates between August 19, 1993 and September 19, 1994.
 Personnel included pianist Warren Bernhardt, guitarists Georg Wadenius and Drew Zingg, bassist Tom Barney, saxophonists Cornelius Bumpus, Chris Potter and Bob Sheppard, percussionist/vibraphonist Bill Ware, backing vocalists Catherine Russell, Diane Garisto and Brenda White-King, and drummers Dennis Chambers (1994 dates) and Peter Erskine (1993 dates).
 The duo continued to tour in 1996 with some shows in 1995.
 Tour personnel included Tom Barney (bass), John Beasley (piano and keyboards), Ricky Lawson (drums), Wayne Krantz (guitar), Cornelius Bumpus (saxophone), Michael Leonhart (trumpet), Ari Ambrose (saxophone), Michelle Wiley (backing vocals) and Carolyn Leonhart (backing vocals).
 After this activity, Becker and Fagen returned to the studio to begin work on a new album.

-Jon Herington started performing with the band in 1999 and has since become a staple of their live sound.
+Jon Herington started performing with the band in 1999 and became a staple of their live sound.

 In 2000, Steely Dan released their first studio album in 20 years: Two Against Nature.
 In the summer of 2000, they began another American tour, followed by an international tour later that year.
 The tour featured guitarist Jon Herington, who would go on to play with the band over the next two decades.
 Other musicians included saxophonists Ari Ambrose, Bob Sheppard, Chris Potter and Cornelius Bumpus, vocalists Carolyn Leonhart, Cynthia Calhoun and Victoria Cave, trombonist Jim Pugh, trumpeter Michael Leonhart, bassist Tom Barney, drummer Ricky Lawson and keyboardist Ted Baker.
 In June 2000 the band released Plush TV Jazz-Rock Party which documents a recording of a PBS In the Spotlight show recorded in January 2000, personnel included Ted Baker (piano), Jon Herington (guitar), Tom Barney (bass), Cornelius Bumpus and Chris Potter (saxophone), Michael Leonhart (trumpet), Jim Pugh (trombone), Ricky Lawson (drums) and Carolyn Leonhart, Cynthia Calhoun and Victoria Cave (vocals).
 In March 2001, Steely Dan was inducted into the Rock and Roll Hall of Fame.